 Enjoying the beach with your dog

-Look out for birds on the coast and Move further away if birds become alert
+Look out for birds and move further away if they become alert

-Make sure to pay attention to signs, especially those indicating when dogs should be on leads.
-This is important for wildlife but also for your safety as signs might warn of an unsafe path, cattle or other dangers.
+Thanks to everyone who’s careful to pay attention to signs, especially those indicating when dogs should be on leads.
+This is important for wildlife but also for your dogs’ safety as signs might warn of an unsafe path, cattle or other dangers.